‘The Graduate’ Turns 50: Classic Movie Returns To Theaters For 50th Anniversary

 Nichols convinced him to audition, and the rest is movie history.

-Despite his other inroads, The Graduate was a career-changer for a then-30-year-old Hoffman, and the smash hit movie also earned Nichols an Oscar for best director.
+Despite his other inroads, The Graduate was a career-changer for a then-30-year-old Hoffman, and the smash hit movie also earned Nichols an Oscar for Best Director.
 In addition, the movie sky-rocketed folk-rock duo Paul Simon and Art Garfunkel to superstar status thanks to their work on The Graduate soundtrack, which went to No. 1 and featured the songs “Mrs. Robinson,” “The Sound of Silence,” and “Scarborough Fair.”

 #TheGraduate will celebrate 50 years by returning to theaters with a 4K restoration https://t.co/iaXSjD7l5l pic.twitter.com/PiyQZl4DuD